relector-tuxnix/Elastic-Core/README.md

 # Elastic-Core
-A simple website core using in total.js and couchbase.
-This is just a base website consisting of shared components that can be used to build bigger and better websites!
+A simple website core using in total.js and sqlite.
+This is just a base website consisting of shared components that can be inherited to build bigger and better websites!

 ## Getting Started